 Keep Windows 10 updated (it is not difficult since updates are installed involuntarily), monitor the status of your PC, programs in a startup, and malware alerts.

-If you feel confident, use licensed or free software from official sites only, have not encountered viruses for a long time, then it is possible to consider using only the built-in Windows 10 protection tools instead of third-party antiviruses and firewalls which will also speed up the OS.
+If you feel confident, use licensed or free software from official sites only and have not encountered viruses for a long time.
+It is possible to consider using only the built-in Windows 10 protection tools instead of third-party antiviruses and firewalls which will also speed up the OS.

 Keep track of free space on the system partition of the hard disk.
-If it is small (less than 3-5 GB), it is almost guaranteed to lead to problems with speed.
-Moreover, if your hard disk partition
+If it is small (less than 3-5 GB), it is almost guaranteed to lead to problems with speed, moreover, if your hard disk is partitioned.

 Keep an eye on the free space on the system partition of the hard disk.
-If there’s less than 3-5 GB, it is almost guaranteed to cause performance problems.
-Moreover, if your hard drive is divided into two or more partitions, I recommend that you use the second of these partitions only for data storage, but not for software installation – it is better to put them on the system partition (if you have two physical disks, this recommendation can be ignored).
+If there are less than 3-5 GB, it is almost guaranteed to cause performance problems.
+Moreover, suppose your hard drive is divided into two or more partitions.
+In that case, I recommend that you use the second of these partitions only for data storage but not for software installation – it is better to put them on the system partition (if you have two physical disks, this recommendation can be ignored).

-Important: do not keep two or more third-party antivirus programs on your PC – most people know about it, but it became impossible to work with Windows after installing two antivirus programs on your computer on a regular basis.
+Important: do not keep two or more third-party antivirus programs on your PC – most people know about it.
+Still, it became impossible to work with Windows after installing two antivirus programs on your computer regularly.

-You should also keep in mind that the reasons for a slow Windows 10 can be caused not only by some of the above but also by many other problems, sometimes even more serious: for example, a failed hard drive, overheating and others.
+You should also remember that the reasons for a slow Windows 10 can be caused not only by some of the above but also by many other problems, sometimes even more serious: a failed hard drive, overheating and others.

-The above 28 free and easy tips can help you to make Windows 7/8.1 and Windows 10 run faster on any old laptop or desktop PCs.
-As mentioned, few steps help to reduce the workload on RAM and display card to play computer games better.
-I combined the above steps which really worked in my experience and experiments.
+The above 28 free and easy tips can help you to make Windows 7/8.1 and Windows 10 run faster on any old laptop or desktop PC.
+As mentioned, a few steps help to reduce the workload on RAM and display cards to play computer games better.
+I combined the above steps, which worked in my experience and experiments.